 Ground Ivy Tempura

-Voted the best plant to fritter by some local Devon foragers recently, Ground Ivy tastes awesome when prepared as tempura.
+Voted the best plant to fritter by some local Devon foragers recently, Ground Ivy (Glechoma hederacea) tastes awesome when prepared as tempura.
 Try this Ground Ivy recipe over an open fire on lazy Summer days with your family and friends.

 • 2 handfuls of Ground Ivy leaves